 3. Community Support & Volunteering Commitments

-Engaging with Community projects can drive inclusive growth, creating a healthier, more resilient economy that benefits both employers and residents
+Engaging with Community projects can drive inclusive growth, creating a healthier, more resilient economy that benefits both employers and residents.

 Please outline any volunteering, expertise sharing, and support for community projects that the company is responsible for